OWASP/www-project-ai-security-and-privacy-guide/index.md

 * AI model attacks, which all require deep machine learning knowledge and not application security expertise per se - see also [BIML](https://berryvilleiml.com/taxonomy/), [ENISA](https://www.enisa.europa.eu/publications/securing-machine-learning-algorithms), and [Microsoft](https://docs.microsoft.com/en-us/security/failure-modes-in-machine-learning):
   * **data poisoning** of training data: by changing the training data the behavior of the model is manipulated.
 This can either sabotage the model or have it make decisions in favor of the attacker.
 This attack can work like a Trojan horse so that the model appears to work in a normal way, but for specific manipulated inputs a decision is forced.
 This way, for example fraudulent money transfers can go undetected when containing such trigger elements.
   * **input manipulation**: by playing with the model input, a model can be deceived (e.g. spam e-mail being classified as not spam), for example in combination with data poisoning.
 This is also called an adversarial attack or model evasion.
 Robust-performing models are the best mitigation, together with the mitigations for poisoning.
-  * **data reverse engineering**: by playing with the input of a trained model, or by looking at its parameters, it can be possible to reverse engineer confidential information that was part of the training set.
+  * **training data reconstruction**: by playing with the input and output of a trained model, or by looking at its parameters, it can be possible to reverse engineer sensitive information that was part of the training set.
 This is also called model inversion.
-Best practices: avoid sensitive data/Personally Identifiable Information (PII) in the training set, or avoid models overtraining by having sufficiently large training sets.
+Best practices: avoid sensitive data/Personally Identifiable Information (PII) in the training set, or models overtraining, for example by having sufficiently large training sets.
 A special type of this attack is when it is possible to infer whether specific data (e.g. an individual) was part of the dataset, called 'membership inference'.
-  * **model theft**: by playing with a model, the model behavior can be copied (which can be intellectual property) - also called model inversion.
+  * **model theft**: by playing with a model, the model behavior can be copied (which can be intellectual property).
 Also here, limiting model execution can mitigate this.
 * More aspects can be found in ISO/IEC 5338 and the upcoming ISO/IEC 27090 on AI security and 27091 on AI privacy.

 ## Scope boundaries of AI security